awesome-php-code/iterator-pattern/README.md

 $collection->addRuleStack([$evenRule, $oddRule, $length, $greaterThanRule]);
 ```

-Now, the client can use the available methods for each interface.
+Now, in the client side we only have to worry about the methods of each interface.

 ```php
 // getIterator() method comes from RuleCollectionAggregate interface.